mmartign/Speech-to-Data/README.md

 The full pipeline runs on a single machine — which could be an industrial PC equipped with sufficient RAM and GPU.

 📂 **Open Source Scripts**
-Initial scripts for the core functionality are available here:
+Initial scripts for the core functionality (marked in cyan in the architecture) are available here:
 🔗 [github.com/mmartign/Speech-to-Data](https://github.com/mmartign/Speech-to-Data)

 🔬 **Early Stage**